[Updated on January 26, 2026 with updated screenshots from FreeTaxUSA for the 2025 tax year.]

 No 1099-R

-You get a 1099-R only if you converted to Roth in 2023.
-Because you only converted in 2024, you won’t get a 1099-R until 2025.
+You get a 1099-R only if you converted to Roth in 2025.
+When you only converted in 2026, you won’t get a 1099-R until January 2027.
 This is normal.
-You do the conversion part next year by using Split-Year Backdoor Roth IRA in FreeTaxUSA, 2nd Year.
+You do the conversion part next year by using Split-Year Backdoor Roth in FreeTaxUSA, Year 2.

 Contribution Is Deductible